oracle-quickstart/oci-palo-alto-networks/cis-landing-zone/README.md

 # CIS Landing Zone - Palo Alto Networks

 CIS Landing Zone template deploys a standardized environment in an Oracle Cloud Infrastructure (OCI) tenancy that helps organizations to comply with the [CIS OCI Foundations Benchmark v1.1](https://www.cisecurity.org/benchmark/oracle_cloud/).
-In this repo, you will be utliizing CIS landing Zone which you have created successfully then deploy Palo Alto Networks VM Sereis Firewall in high availablity use-case i.e. active/passive with dynamic routing gateway to communicate between VCNs.
+In this repo, you will be utilizing CIS landing Zone which you have created successfully then deploy Palo Alto Networks VM Series Firewall in high availability use-case i.e. active/passive with dynamic routing gateway to communicate between VCNs.

 For details of CIS Landing Zone, see [_CIS Landing Zone Enviornment_](https://github.com/oracle-quickstart/oci-cis-landingzone-quickstart).